 If you conduct your SECR reporting earlier in the year, and not at the same time as your annual accounts, you are prepared to present this carbon report with the rest of the financial audit so it does not become too overwhelming conducting both at the same time.

 The most time-consuming element of SECR reporting is gathering all the information and data required to accurately footprint the business.
 With gas and electricity for buildings, if you’re using an energy consultant, it is likely that all your energy consumption data is already captured and stored in a central online repository, saving huge amounts of time.

 Travel is a key factor that needs to be calculated and it presents its own challenges.
 For example, its common to consider the following:

 All of these factors must be collected and with the appropriate conversion factors applied to it to be able to produce an accurate carbon footprint.

-Unlike ESOS where there is a £50,000 fine and other penalties, SECR has not clearly defined in it’s legislation that there would be a fine.
+SECR legislation has not clearly defined that there would be a financial penalty.
 However, it is heavily intimated that there would be consequences of financial nature.
 So far there is very little evidence in the public domain of examples of official fines being imposed for a lack of SECR reports.

-However, the biggest penalty you should consider is that you would have a public record that your business is not complying with carbon legislation, and in today’s world that can cause damage to your brand, look badly on your corporate social responsibility and green credentials, and potentially hinder you when competitively bidding for business.
+The biggest penalty you should consider (in addition to missing out on the economic and environmental benefits), is that you would have a public record that your business is not complying with carbon legislation.
+That can cause damage to your brand, corporate social responsibility, green credentials, and potentially hinder you when competitively bidding for business.